bluevisor/Taichi-Color-Generator/API_DOCUMENTATION.md

 ### 1. Generate Theme

-Generate a Taichi-inspired color theme based on philosophical styles.
+Generate a pair of balanced Light and Dark themes based on color harmony rules.

 **Endpoint:** `POST /api/generate-theme`